luaguides

 luarocks install lstate

 Game character AI.
 Enemies with states like “patrol”, “chase”, “attack”, “retreat” are the classic example.
 Each state defines what the character does when it’s in that mode.
+The FSM approach makes AI behavior predictable: you can test each state in isolation, compose behaviors by adding new states, and debug transitions by logging state changes without tracing through a tangle of conditional checks.

 UI screens.
 A game menu system with “title”, “playing”, “paused”, and “game_over” screens.
 Transitions happen on user input rather than on a timer.
+State machines prevent common UI bugs like pausing during a loading screen or opening the inventory during a cutscene — each screen state explicitly declares which other screens it can transition to, so invalid flows are impossible by construction.

 Animations and cutscenes.
 A cutscene state machine cycles through predefined animation sequences triggered by story events.
+Unlike a linear script, a state machine can branch at decision points, handle interrupts like the player pressing “skip”, and resume from checkpoints after a save-load cycle.

 Gotchas

 Transitions during update.
-Calling transition() from within an update() callback is fine, but avoid calling it twice in the same frame — the second call sees the new current state, not the old one.
+Calling transition() from within an update() callback is fine, but avoid calling it twice in the same frame; the second call sees the new current state, not the old one.
 If you need to queue a transition, store it and process it at the end of the frame:

 player.pending_transition = "jump"